-We hold the exclusive right to commercialize aNK cells, a commercially viable natural killer cell line, and a variety of genetically modified derivatives capable of killing cancer and virally infected cells.
-We own corresponding United States, or U.S., and foreign composition and methods-of-use patents and applications covering the cells, improvements, methods of expansion and manufacture and use of aNK cells as a therapeutic to treat a spectrum of clinical conditions.
+We hold the exclusive right to commercialize aNK cells, a commercially viable NK cell line, and a wide range of genetically modified derivatives capable of killing cancer and virally infected cells.
+We own corresponding United States, or U.S., and foreign composition and methods-of-use patents and applications covering the cells, improvements, methods of expansion and manufacture and use of aNK cells and their improvements as therapeutics to treat a spectrum of clinical conditions.

-We also license exclusive commercial rights to a CD16 receptor expressing improvement of our aNK cell line, covered in a portfolio of U.S. and foreign composition and methods-of-use patents and applications covering both the non-clinical use in laboratory testing of monoclonal antibodies, as well as clinical use as a therapeutic to treat cancers in combination with antibody products.
+We also license exclusive commercial rights to a high-affinity CD16 receptor expressing enhancement of our aNK cell platform, covered in a portfolio of U.S. and foreign composition and methods-of-use patents and applications covering both the clinical use as a therapeutic to treat cancers in combination with antibody products, as well as the non-clinical use in laboratory testing of monoclonal antibodies.

-We believe that our proprietary NK cell line, coupled with our integrated discovery ecosystem, positions us to implement precision cancer medicine by leveraging the advances that have evolved during the past decade and addressing newly discovered challenges of cancer.
+We believe our proprietary NK cell platform, coupled with our integrated discovery ecosystem, positions us to implement precision cancer medicine by taking advantage of the advances that have evolved during the past decade and addressing newly discovered challenges of cancer.
 Cancer is only recently understood to be a complex of rare diseases, with hundreds of cancer specific proteins.
-We believe proteins, selectively expressed on the cancer cells and not on the essential normal tissue, represent large untapped targeting opportunities for immune effector cells such as our activated NK cells.
+We believe proteins, selectively expressed on the cancer cells and not on the essential normal tissue, represent large untapped targeting opportunities for immune effector cell products derived from our aNK cell platform.